tshepang/blog-movies/content/movies/Guardians of the Galaxy.rst

 Collector, and Michael Rooker (playing the leader of the bandits).
 My favorite character design is the lead villain, though I with the mud on the face was explained.
-I also wish his was a more convincing... there wasn't proper motivation for this evil acts.
+I also wish he was a more convincing villain.

 The whole thing is a lot more wacky than I expected, and does not fit its epic name.
 It has lots of humor, and is very entertaining,